Biggles: Ginger Hebblethwaite

 Ginger (his real first name is never revealed) first appears in The Black Peril (1935) as a teenage runaway found hiding in a railway shed.
 Ginger left his father, a mineworker in Smettleworth, after an argument about Ginger's determination to become a pilot.
 When he first meets Biggles, he tells him he is on his way to London to join the RAF.
 Biggles immediately calls him Ginger because of his red hair.
 He proves his worth by rescuing Biggles from some enemy agents.
 He becomes one of the regular team and is often Biggles's chosen companion.
 He is a talented mechanic and his speech is peppered with youthful slang and Americanisms, learned from the cinema.

 Flight Sergeant Smyth

 Flight Sergeant Smyth is Biggles' trusty mechanic and logistic organiser since they first worked together in 266 Squadron during the First World War.
 Smyth, aside from being a mechanic in both world wars in Biggles's squadron, also joins them on some journeys to act as mechanic, like Cruise of the Condor and Goes to War.
-Smyth is a talented Mechanic.
+Smyth is a very talented Mechanic and well respected by Biggles and co throughout the books.